ietf-wg-acme/acme/draft-ietf-acme-acme.md

 request as unauthorized.

 Except for the directory resource, all ACME resources are addressed with URLs provided to the client by the server.
-In requests sent to these resources, the client MUST set the "url" header parameter to the exact string provided by the server (rather than performing any re-encoding on the URL).
+In POST requests sent to these resources, the client MUST set the "url" header parameter to the exact string provided by the server (rather than performing any re-encoding on the URL).
 The server SHOULD perform the corresponding string equality check, configuring each resource with the URL